 Did you know that 1 in 13 children have food allergies?
 Both new parents and parents with young children should be aware of the prevalence of food allergies because of their potential to cause serious reactions.

-While allergic reactions might come from an incredible number of proteins, virtually all, 90 percent, come from just eight foods.
-Numbers 1-3 are the most prevalent.
+While allergic reactions might come from an incredible number of proteins, virtually all (90 percent) come from just eight foods.
+The most common food allergens are:

 4. Tree nuts (such as walnuts, pistachios, pecans, cashews)